jonaslanzlinger/HSG-PACL-MultiplayerSnake/README.md

 2. **Navigating Your Snake**: Use the arrow keys or WASD to navigate your snake on the map.
 3. **Eating Apples**: Guide your snake to eat apples scattered on the map to grow longer.
 4. **Collecting Powerups**: Move your snake over the powerups to collect them and gain temporary abilities.
-   - **Star**: Your snake becomes invulnerable for 5 seconds.
-   - **Inverser**: Inverts the controls of all other players for 5 seconds.
-   - **Snake Eater**: Your snake can eat other snakes, causing them to die, for 5 seconds.

 ## Powerups Details
 - **Star (Invulnerability)**: